Gality369/CS-Loader/Generic_obfuscator/README.md

-# Kotoamatsukami
+# KObfucator

-Kotoamatsukami is an obfuscator based on LLVM-17, utilizing LLVM's new pass to implement plug-in features, for obfuscating multiple languages and platforms.
+KObfucator is an obfuscator based on LLVM-17, utilizing LLVM's new pass to implement plug-in features, for obfuscating multiple languages and platforms.

-The name "Kotoamatsukami" is derived from my favorite anime, **Naruto**, which features the best genjutsu in my heart.
+The name "KObfucator" is derived from my favorite anime, **Naruto**, which features the best genjutsu in my heart.

-I will provide a complete set of related documentation in the future,now you can find the dynamically link files-Kotoamatsukami.so in /bin/build,and the /bin/test contains the different files obsfucated by different methods.
+I will provide a complete set of related documentation in the future,now you can find the dynamically link files-KObfucator.so in /bin/build,and the /bin/test contains the different files obsfucated by different methods.

 PS:This project is written by myself out of interest, it may not be complete, if you have any questions about this project, please feel free to contact me.